JashKabra/Assignment1-CNN/README.md

-First assignment in SoC-CNN based on python and git
+Assignments done for SoC 2021 based on CNN and their applications